-Her current PhD project, investigates the relationship between feminism, landscape and deity.
+Her recently completed PhD project, investigated the relationship between feminism, landscape and deity.
 Funded through a Queensland College of the Art Postgraduate Research Grant, at Griffith University, QLD, Australia.

-Emmma Rochester is traversing various shrines for the Divine Feminine in Europe: From caves and grottos to shrines of the Black Madonna.
-Primarily concerned with nomadism, pilgrimage and walking art, Rochester gleans new ideas as she travels between gendered landscapes for her PhD project.
+Emma Rochester traversed various shrines for the Divine Feminine internationally: From caves and grottos to shrines of the Black Madonna.
+Primarily concerned with nomadism, pilgrimage and walking art, Rochester gleaned new ideas as she traveled between gendered landscapes for her PhD project.

 In 2015 she completed a New Skill Residency in Cultural Conservation & Heritage in Athens with conservators Christine Hollinetz and Vasilis Markakis.
 During this time she learnt techniques to transform her textile works into bronze, cement and resin sculptures.
 Whilst having previously participated in national residencies at The University of Tasmania, Charles Sturt University, Tanks Arts Centre, Kings Bridge Cottage (Cataract Gorge National Park) and the Frankston Arts Centre.

-The artist's international accolades include Artist in Residencies at Temple University/CRANE Arts Philadelphia (USA), JiwarAIR (Spain), Camac Centre for the Arts, AIR Vallauris, Atelliers Four Winds (France) and the Cyprus College of Art.
+The artist's international accolades include Artist in Residencies at BAIR/The Banff Centre for the Arts (CAN), Temple University/CRANE Arts Philadelphia (USA), JiwarAIR (Spain), Camac Centre for the Arts, AIR Vallauris, Atelliers Four Winds (France) and the Cyprus College of Art.